| What is Chiropractic? |

 population

--- spinal manipulation is of benefit to some patients with acute low-back pain.
+-- spinal manipulation is of benefit to some patients with acute low-back

-The RAND reports marked the first time that representatives of the
+The RAND reports marked the first time that representatives of the medical

-medical community went on record stating that spinal manipulation is an appropriate
+community went on record stating that spinal manipulation is an appropriate

 treatment for certain low-back pain conditions.